When Chelsea will pursue transfer for Mathys Tel revealed as Bayern Munich make Christopher Nkunku decision

 Furthermore, Bayern Munich are exploring move for Nkunku in what would be a separate deal.

-Sky Germany added to the news, stating that talks are ongoing and in an early stage but some parties have doubts about whether this swap deal can be completed by the end of the season.
+Sky in Germany have confirmed the Bundesliga outfit have agreed terms with the France international over a long-term contract and want to sign Nkunku immediately on a permanent basis.

+Regardless of how Chelsea's pursuit of Tel materialises, Nkunku is ready to leave Chelsea and it appears a transfer is getting closer for him to return to the Bundesliga.

-It remains to be seen as to whether Chelsea will submit an official bid for the forward, with Nkunku's future also hanging in the balance.
+It remains to be seen as to whether Chelsea will submit an official bid Tel, but it is becoming clearer that Nkunku's future is away from west London.

 With the Blues missing out on a move for Samu Aghehowa or Jhon Duran during the summer transfer window, if Tel becomes available there could be an opportunity for Maresca to add to his depth in attack.